total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 ### Passing Types To `Set`

-A `Set` is JavaScript feature that represents a collection of unique values.
+A `Set` is a JavaScript feature that represents a collection of unique values.

 To create a `Set`, use the `new` keyword and call `Set`: